mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-28-creating_new_rails_application.markdown

 rake db:migrate
 {% endhighlight %}

-This line will create the `cars` table and its database schema in `db/` folder.
+This line will create the `cars` table and its database schema in `db/` folder, this table has two columns, one is brand with data type string and the other is year with data type integer.

 Now, you are ready to browse you application and make `CRUD` operations;